-- All personal electronic devices (including but not limited to: cell phones, pagers, video game devices, personal music devices, and walkie-talkies) will be prohibited during the education day with the exception of meal time. - Any materials electronic or hard copy that contain violence or profanity will be confiscated and returned to parents/guardians with the agreement that it not be returned to school. - Students will not access online content that contains profanity, violence or other prohibited content on any web pages (Example: YouTube, Facebook, Instagram, etc.). - Students are not allowed to take pictures or videos or record of staff or other students without that person's permission. - Students are prohibited from using any computer, cell phone, or other communication device (on or off campus) to harass or bully.

-Any student abusing the use of their personal electronic devices will have the device confiscated until the end of the day.
+- All personal electronic devices (including but not limited to: cell phones, video game devices, personal music devices, and walkie-talkies) will be prohibited during the education day with the exception of meal time. - Any materials electronic or hard copy that contain violence or profanity will be confiscated and returned to parents/guardians with the agreement that it not be returned to school. - Students will not access online content that contains profanity, violence or other prohibited content on any web pages (Example: YouTube, Facebook, Instagram, etc.). - Students are not allowed to take pictures or videos or record staff or other students without that person's permission. - Students are prohibited from using any computer, cell phone, or other communication device (on or off campus) to harass or bully. - Any student abusing the use of their personal electronic devices will have the device confiscated until the end of the day.
 A repeated offense within the same week will result in the device being confiscated for the rest of the week.
-Any repeated offenses the student will not be allowed to have the device on campus for the remainder of the year.
+Any repeated offenses the student will not be allowed to have the device on campus for the remainder of the year. - Students will only wear one earbud in ear during lunchtime or any time they need to be able to hear staff instructions, but are otherwise allowed to be on their electronic devices.